Now Accepting New Patients

-Dr. Durham received her medical degree from Southern Illinois University School of Medicine in 2009.
+Dr. Durham, OBGYN in Alton IL, received her medical degree from Southern Illinois University School of Medicine in 2009.
 She completed residencies in obstetrics and gynecology at Southern Illinois University School of Medicine in Springfield, IL.
 Dr. Durham now resides in Alton, IL with her husband and children.

 “Gynecology” refers to a woman’s general health care, and “obstetrics” is care for pregnancy.
 As an obstetrician/gynecologist with AMS, Dr. Durham helps her patients choose the healthcare and family-planning options that make sense for them on an individual basis.